 Running Wild is a Southern Moreton Bay Islands based not-for-profit, focused on providing social services for our community.
 We exist to support individuals and other local organisations, together helping to create a positive community for all.

 Tired of hearing negative talk about young people on the islands – “haven’t they got anything better to do”, “why don’t they go fishing or something” and “in my day”, Running Wild was founded in 2013 to highlight a positive youth profile in our community.

-More than 250 young people have taken part in school holiday or creative arts programs, or youth mentoring.
+More than 250 young people have taken part in school holiday, creative arts programs, or youth mentoring over the last five years.
 This increases positive participation in the community, changing negative profiles, and allows us to link individuals and families to specialist supports.

 In addition to our programs, Running Wild has had a “no wrong door” policy when it comes to people in need.
 All of our staff are trained in Therapeutic Crisis Intervention, and our CEO and Founder is a qualified Youth Worker, and trained crisis response worker.
 With our existing relationships into mainland outreach services, we are able to support a person into the long-term care they need, and have been able to offer temporary food relief via our hospitality team.

 Until recently we have been the only out of hours service that can respond to a crisis situation on the islands, bar the Ambulance and Police, but have to reduce this service, along with all referrals and non-social enterprise activity due to a lack of funding.

 As you may be aware, Running Wild has never had access to core government funding to deliver support services to our community and much of our support has been offered voluntarily or by successfully delivering grant programs since 2015.
 Whilst we have been very successful in facilitating high quality programs in our community, we have always been just one unsuccessful grant away from reducing our scope of work.